 - View Details: Clicking this takes you to the actual check.
 Click Confirm if it matches your bank transaction.

 - Not a Match: Select this if the transaction from your bank isn’t the same transaction to which it has been matched in QuickBooks.
 The transaction will go to the Unrecognized tab.

 - Ignore: Click this if you wish to do nothing about the transaction.

 When you confirm a recognized transaction, it’ll be entered into the account register, as reflected in the Added Register tab.
 Your goal is to enter the three transactions into the register.

-Manage Unrecognized Transactions
+Managing Unrecognized Transactions

 However, before we proceed, we need to provide additional details.
-To do this, click on the Add More Details drop-down under the Add button on the far left side of the screen:
+To do this, click on the Add more details drop-down under the Add button on the far left side of the screen.

 - Date: Enter the date the transaction occurred.